 When my loved ones are sick, I always bust out the ginger and garlic.
 They are potent anti-bacterial wonders, and they taste great too.
-And since my husband had bought a bag of carrots from Trader Joe’s, I figured that a carrot soup would do just the trick.
-Bonus: this soup makes great baby food too.
+Bonus: this immune-supporting vegan carrot coconut soup makes great baby food.
 I also added a little red curry paste, since I can’t have enough of the stuff ever since I tried it in Heather’s amazing Butternut Squash Soup.

 My son Franklin loved it.
 Baby Nicholas loved it.
 We all did.
 And, no one got sick, although I will also credit our trusted elderberry tincture for that!

 - 1 onion, diced small

 - 1 large potato, peeled, cut into 1-inch dice

 - 1 can full fat coconut milk, (from a BPA-free can)